 Why are properties listed in Schedule 7 in Townsville City Plan?

-Properties listed in Schedule 7 Places of cultural heritage value in Townsville City Plan represent the city's unique places of cultural heritage, and listing them helps us to manage and protect Townsville's cultural heritage into the future and for future generations.
+Properties listed in Schedule 7 Places of cultural heritage value in Townsville City Plan represent the city's unique places of cultural heritage.
+Listing them helps us to manage and protect Townsville's cultural heritage, and preserve them for future generations.

 Most of Townsville's heritage properties were identified in an Urban Conservation Study conducted in 1993.
 Property owners and the community were encouraged to nominate places of cultural heritage significance.
 An assessment was then undertaken to determine which sites were culturally significant.
 Schedule 7 Places of cultural heritage value in the Townsville City Plan is based on this assessment.